gazaskygeeks/code-academy/technical-tasks.md

-# GSG Code Academy Summer 2022 Application: Technical Tasks
+# GSG Code Academy Winter 2023 Application: Technical Tasks

 To be considered for the technical test, **you must complete the following coding tasks**.
 We will consider the completion and quality of ALL of these tasks when we make decisions on whom to invite for the in-person interview.